kauamiguel/kauamiguel/README.md

 ## 👋 Introduction

 Hi, my name is Kauã.
 I am a Swift developer passionate about solving complex problems and exploring computer science.
 Currently, I am working at the Apple Developer Academy, where I create apps for iOS, iPadOS, macOS, and watchOS.
-I am seeking a junior-level position where I can further develop my skills and contribute to the team by adding value.
+I am seeking an iOS position where I can further develop my skills and contribute to the team by adding value.

 ## 📫 Contact Me on Social Media